sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ### Step 2.2: OCR using Yolov7 pre-trained Model

+In this step, instead of using image processing techniques, a new yolov7 model is used for object detection of characters inside license plate.

 #### Step 2.2.1: Prepare dataset

 First, we need an appropriate dataset for training an object detection model to recognize the persian character and numbers available in car lince plates.
-Since there were no such dataset, I manually annotate some of data available in [Iran-Vehicle-plate-dataset](https://www.kaggle.com/datasets/samyarr/iranvehicleplatedataset) and [IranianCarsNumberPlate](https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate?resource=download).
+Since no such dataset was found through research, ome of data available in [Iran-Vehicle-plate-dataset](https://www.kaggle.com/datasets/samyarr/iranvehicleplatedataset) and [IranianCarsNumberPlate](https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate?resource=download) are annotated manually.

-For this, the plate regions of images cropped and then feed into roboflow platform.
-Then, around 200 images is annotated, in a such a way that each character or number in the license plate determined by a bounding box and labeled to its corresponding class.
+For this, the plate regions of images of above datasets cropped and then feed into roboflow platform.
+After that, around 200 images are annotated, in a such a way that each character or number in the license plate determined by a bounding box and labeled to its corresponding class.
 There are 25 classes including numbers from 0 to 9 and characters repeated in private persian cars.
 After train and validation split, some augementation including adding noise, blurring and rotation is added to the data.
 In this way, the number of images reaches to around 560 images.

 In the image below, a view of some of annotated images are shown: